rdammkoehler/DockerKata/28_remove_volume.md

 ## Overview

-In this exercise we will list all of the docker volumes that we presently have, then creat a another volume by running a container.
+In this exercise, we will list all of the docker volumes that we presently have, then create a another volume by running a container.
 We will then list the volumes to show the new volume.
 We will then delete the container(s) that use that volume, and then we will delete the new volume.

 ## Kata Steps